KevinDelaFuente/til/_posts/2022-04-03-Second Day on the Path to Enlightenment.md

   :buy_apple
 end
 ```
+Becomes this...
 ```
 apple_stock > 1 ? :eat_apple : :buy_apple
 ```

+### Iterations
+  - Array.inject will pass each element of an array and will accumulate each sequentially
+  -
 ---

 ## Questions raised from _[The Ruby Koans](http://rubykoans.com/):_